 Without confirmation of the Plan as proposed, liquidation of debtor's assets would follow, most likely under a Chapter 7 case.
-The closing of the Restaurant and liquidation of debtor's assets would net essentially nothing to the creditors, and certainly less than that proposed under the plan.
+The closing of the restaurant and liquidation of debtor's assets would net essentially nothing to the creditors, and certainly less than that proposed under the plan.

-As set forth above and reflected on schedule B of debtor's schedules filed with the Court, at the time of filing debtor' assets were valued at less than \$45,000.
-Inasmuch as this is a Restaurant, and but for one vehicle the Restaurant's only true value is its ability to generate revenue, the asset value has effectively gone unchanged.
-Accordingly, if debtor ceased operations, and liquidation were to proceed, perhaps at best, \$30,000-
+As set forth above and reflected on schedule B of debtor's schedules filed with the Court, at the time of filing debtor' assets were valued at less than \$15,000.
+Inasmuch as this is a restaurant, and its only true value is its ability to generate revenue, the asset value has effectively gone unchanged.
+Accordingly, if debtor ceased operations, and liquidation were to proceed, perhaps at best, \$10,000-\$15,000 of proceeds less liquidation costs, would be available to the creditors of the estate.
+From these proceeds, administrative claims and tax claims would perhaps be paid immaterial amounts on its claims, leaving nothing for most Classes.
+Thus, without consideration to expenses associated with the liquidation of assets, as well as payment on any administrative claims due the United States Trustee, professionals, and the unpaid claims of the landlord pursuant to the assumed lease, the liquidation of the assets would provide nothing to Class 9, significantly less than that proposed under the plan.